 This film does succeed at offering a more honest portrayal of older-adult sexuality that is not often seen in the media.
 For that reason, it is worth seeing, but keep in mind that it is just one perspective of sexuality in long-term marriage and does not mean that all films about sexuality in marriage have to involve therapy or sexual dysfunction within the couple.
 Sometimes, however, reigniting a sexual connection can arouse feelings of love and gratitude as it does in the case of Kay and Arnold.

 Feel free to ask us anonymously.
-We post Q&As twice a week, but if your question is short & simple, you may receive a faster reply.
+We post Q&As once a week, but if your question is short & simple, you may receive a faster reply.
 If you'd like to be emailed back directly once the question is answered, please leave a contact email (we will not publish your information on the Q&A).